kartFr/Auto-Animation-Reuploader/README.md

 # [Latest release](https://github.com/kartFr/Auto-Animation-Stealer/releases/latest)
+(false positives w/ the exe because of py installer trust it or don't.
+I wont help you run the py file just look up a tutorial.)
 ### coded well? perhaps not.
 ### works well? perhaps, can upload 500+ animations in around 15 minutes